Physician Toolkit: Managing Fetal Lung Lesions

 Recent publications and research on lung lesions at CHOP

-Our team members have written extensively about the management of fetal lung lesions.
+Our team members have written extensively about fetal lung lesion management.
 Visit our publications page for an extensive list of fetal lung lesion publications »

 Resources you can share with patients